Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Power Allocation Algorithm for CF MIMO-ISAC

+Here, we employ the standard SD and CG methods proposed in \cite{John2006Chapter8} as benchmarks, where fixed step sizes are adopted instead of ILS.
+To facilitate performance comparison, these two benchmark algorithms should be adapted to our problem below, called penalty function and projection-driven normalized SD (PP-NSD) and penalty function and projection-driven normalized CG (PP-NCG), respectively.

-We now introduce two benchmark algorithms, derived from the PP-MCG-ILS and PP-MSD-ILS frameworks, respectively.
-These benchmark variants adopt fixed step sizes at each iteration instead of employing ILS.
-To mitigate potential instability arising from overly large or small gradient magnitudes under fixed step updates, we normalize the update directions using their $l_2$-norm.
-For the Penalty-function and Projection driven Normalized Steepest Descent (PP-NSD) algorithm, the descent direction is defined as
+To mitigate potential instability arising from overly large or small gradient magnitudes under fixed-step updates, we normalize the update directions of CG or SD algorithms using their $l_2$ norm.
+Specifically, for the PP-NSD algorithm, the search direction is expressed by an $\epsilon_d$-regularized normalized gradient